 (NOTE: The Creative Writing Option is not available in the Evening Degree Program.)

 These requirements are effective for students declaring the English major in Autumn 2013 and later.
-If you declared the English major in Spring 2013 or earlier, please see an English adviser to discuss your requirements.
+If you declared the English major in Spring 2013 or earlier, please see a Humanities Academic Services Center (HAS) adviser to discuss your requirements.

 A minimum of 55 credits in English courses: